-DECATUR, AL LEGAL SEPARATION LAWYERS
+DECATUR & Huntsville AL LEGAL SEPARATION LAWYER

 The State of Alabama recognizes and allows legal separation.
 A legal separation is a court determination of the rights and responsibilities of a husband and wife arising out of the marital relationship.
 The statutory authority for the granting of a legal separation is located at § 30-2-40, Code of Alabama (1975).
 A decree of legal separation does not terminate the marital status of the parties.
 This situation usually takes place where spouses do not want to divorce for religious or family reasons, but want something in place to protect themselves financially or otherwise.
 The terms of the legal separation can be modified only if the parties agree by consent or by court order upon proof of a material change in circumstances.
 The parties can get back together at any time or can file for divorce at any time.